-I hope you all love this Christmas scene as much as I do.
 I haven’t been in Cade’s head since Resisting Temptation, and oh gosh, I forgot how much that man makes my heart hurt in the most beautiful way.
 Leave it to the Big Guy to bring me tears.
-Oh heck, his whole dang family brought me to tears.
+Oh heck, his whole dang family brings me to tears.

-The song I shared on my facebook post, “Cloverton’s Hallelujah”, is the version that Faith and Christopher sing in this scene.
-I urge you to listen to it.
+“Cloverton’s Hallelujah”, is the sing that Faith and Christopher sing in this scene.
+I encourage you to listen to it.
 The song is beautiful and one of my favorites.

 Merry Christmas and Happy Holidays.